Holdlen2DH/VariationalGaussianCopula/README.md

 # Variational Gaussian Copula Inference

-We use Gaussian copulas with fixed/free-form margins as *automated inference engines* for variational approximation in generic hierarchical Bayesian models (The only two model-specific terms are the log likelihood & prior term and its derivatives).
+We use Gaussian copulas (combined with fixed/free-form margins) as **automated inference engines** for variational approximation in generic hierarchical Bayesian models (The only two model-specific terms are the log likelihood & prior term and its derivatives).
 We evaluate the peculiarities reproduced in the univariate margins and the posterior dependence captured broadly across latent variables.

 ## Matlab code for the paper